montybeatnik/pyauditor/README.md

 There are times when we'll want to run audits against our fleet of infrastructure devices.
 This is the begining of a framework to do just that.

 ## Decisions
 - dependency management with uv: I decided to use uv to manage the project.
 I've been using a VM as I wasn't able to install uv on my work mac.
+It's buit with Rust and is blazing fast!
 - type hinting: because...well, why not?
 In the absence of a strongly typed language, this is the best we've got.
 - netmiko: because it's been around a while and it's probably not going to change drastically out from underneath us.
 - sqlite: it doesn't require us to install anything.
 See above.